urcity-dev/docs-ur-city/index.md

 ----------------

 {: .highlight }
-UR.CITY is an online social simulator (non-visual) allowing users to manage **artificial cities and artificial citizens** and experience the **collective decision-making processes** in AI generated societies.
+UR.CITY serves as an incubator for **intelligent agents**, where users can create, raise, and trade unique AI models.
+It is built like an online social simulator (non-visual) allowing users to manage **artificial cities and intelligent agents** and experience the **collective decision-making processes** in AI generated societies.
 (Proof of Concept).

 &nbsp;